 Kami Cotler, who charmed and/or annoyed audiences as Elizabeth, the littlest Walton on The Waltons, turns 49 today, June 17, 2014.

 How is that even possible?
-Why, I remember when Elizabeth turned 13 in a spooky 1978 episode called “The Changeling.”
-(This was after John-Boy left, when the show unfortunately started focusing on the younger Waltons.)
+Why, it seems like yesterday that Elizabeth turned 13 in a spooky 1978 episode called “The Changeling.”
+(This was after John Boy left, when the stories started revolving around the younger Waltons.)
 In the episode, Elizabeth is terrorized by a poltergeist, or “poultry ghost” as Ike Godsey calls it.
 For real.

 The description in IMDb reads, “Elizabeth is turning 13 years old—not quite a child, not quite a woman.
 Strange things begin to happen due to her being unsettled.”
 But I prefer Kindertrauma’s description: “Clinging desperately to her youth and unwilling to accept the inevitability of her oncoming decrepitude, the no longer adorable gingerfrau Elizabeth inadvertently invites a poltergeist to terrorize her family with sub-par piano playing, and the smashing of worthless heirlooms.”